excieve/pinecil2mqtt/README.md

 # Roadmap

-- [ ] Containerize the application
+- [ ] Containerize the application and publish it to Docker Hub
 - [ ] Write unit tests (I know, I know)
 - [ ] Add support for the settings service read characteristics
 - [ ] Add support for the settings service write characteristics via MQTT